drup123/AI-Powered-Business-Insights-Copilot/README.md

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

 **Drup Patil**

 B.Tech Artificial Intelligence & Machine Learning

-## ⭐ Support

-If you found this project useful, consider giving it a **Star ⭐** on GitHub and sharing it with others.

 ---

+# ⭐ Support

+If you found this project useful, consider giving it a Star ⭐ on GitHub and sharing it with others.

-### Made with ❤️ using Python, Streamlit, Plotly, and Groq AI
+Made with ❤️ using React.js, Python, FastAPI, Plotly, and Groq AI.